boholder/puntgun/README.md

 [![downloads badge](https://img.shields.io/pypi/dm/puntgun)](https://pypi.org/project/puntgun/)
 [![pypi version badge](https://img.shields.io/pypi/v/puntgun)](https://pypi.org/project/puntgun/)
 [![pypi python version badge](https://img.shields.io/pypi/pyversions/puntgun)](https://pypi.org/project/puntgun/)

-> **Warning**
-> The project is still not in a state that I'm happy with (almost there!),
-> the tool is working, there are just too few rules available.

 You can use this tool to do some boring Twitter account management (such as automatically select and block users from a source like a tweet's likes, your follower...),